jesconstantine/front-end-exercise/README.md

 Nice-to-haves
 -------------
-> This is where you have fun - think one of these features makes sense? try it!
+> This is where you have fun - think one of these features makes sense?
+Try it!

-See if you can develop this component in a way that it (or pieces of it) could be reused elsewhere in our project.
+- you can develop this component in a way that it (or pieces of it) could be reused elsewhere in our project

-See if you can connect with an external data source to load the todo items and check.
-(Psst! [json-server](https://github.com/typicode/json-server#readme) could be helpful here ;)
+- you can connect with an external data source to load the todo items and check (Psst! [json-server](https://github.com/typicode/json-server#readme) could be helpful here ;)

-See if you can add any considerations for cross/legacy browser support.
+- you can add any considerations for cross/legacy browser support

-See if you can add considerations for accessibility - how would a screen-reader interact with this?
+- you can add considerations for accessibility - how would a screen-reader interact with this?

-See if you can maintain the state of checked items when we reload the page.
+- you can maintain the state of checked items when we reload the page

 Evaluation